awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-creating-OpsItems.md

 1. For **Configure input**, verify that **Matched event** is selected\.

 1. In the permissions section, choose **Create a new role for this specific resource** to create a new role with the required permissions\.
 Or, choose **Use existing role** and choose the IAM role you created that gives CloudWatch permission to create OpsItems in OpsCenter\.
-For more information about the required role and permissions, see [Getting Started with OpsCenter](OpsCenter-getting-started.md)\.
+For more information about the required role and permissions, see [Getting started with OpsCenter](OpsCenter-getting-started.md)\.

 1. Choose **Configure details**\.
 CloudWatch opens the **Step 2: Configure rule details** page\.